Preparatory Year of Dutch

 You need no prior knowledge of Dutch before you can enrol but you do need basic knowledge of English as an intermediate language (required level: A2 of the CEF).
 The teachers will only speak English as a supporting language.
 All information is only available in Dutch and English.

-If your command of English is sufficient, we will send you an official invitation to register.
+If you are accepted for the Preparatory Year of Dutch, we will send you an official invitation to register.

 3. Applications, registrations and payments